Home Up Feedback

 Many attributes in Active Directory have a data type (syntax) called Integer8.
-These 64-bit numbers (8 bytes) usually represent time in 100-nanosecond intervals.
+These 64-bit numbers (8 bytes) often represent time in 100-nanosecond intervals.
 If the Integer8 attribute is a date, the value represents the number of 100-nanosecond intervals since 12:00 AM January 1, 1601.
+Any leap seconds are ignored.

 ADSI automatically employs the IADsLargeInteger interface to deal with these 64-bit numbers.
 This interface has two property methods, HighPart and LowPart, which break the number up into two 32-bit numbers.
-The LowPart property method returns values between -2^31 and 2^31 - 1.
+The HighPart and LowPart property methods return values between -2^31 and 2^31 - 1.
 The standard method of handling these attributes is demonstrated by this VBScript program to retrieve the domain lockoutDuration value in minutes.

 Set objDomain = GetObject("LDAP://dc=MyDomain,dc=com")